 As for the clutch, you want to make sure the tension is right.
 Too much can kill the sound while too little can make it go out of control.

-Hi-hats are an important part of any drum set.
+Hi-hats are an important part of any drum and cymbal setup.
 When buying a pair, you want to make sure that it’s best suited for you.
 Take your sound and budget into consideration before purchasing one.